Therapeutic Approaches

 Is a rich and carefully considered interweaving of different therapeutic approaches, which will vary from one therapist to another.
 The therapist will work with you as an individual in whatever way she feels will best resonate with you and the material you bring.
 The therapist offers skilful witnessing, as well as sensitivity, intuition, and sound theoretical knowledge of a range of disciplines.

-Aleine Ridge Deborah Berger Afra Bell Meryem Hassan Lowina Simms Sylvia Wingens Lisu Kimberley Sasha Kaplin Erica Fernandes Kaete Robinson Frances Hampton Alison Barty Clare Parfitt Lesley Williams Angela Clerkin
+Aleine Ridge Deborah Berger Afra Bell Meryem Hassan Lowina Simms Sylvia Wingens Lisu Kimberley Sasha Kaplin Erica Fernandes Kaete Robinson Frances Hampton Clare Parfitt Lesley Williams Angela Clerkin

 Transpersonal Therapy